-TranPlan 21 is Montana's Federally mandated statewide transportation plan.
-Originally adopted in 1995 and most recently amended in 2008, TranPlan 21 is an essential component of the continuing statewide planning process that develops and implements MDT policy goals and actions in cooperation with the public and Montana's transportation stakeholders.

-TranPlan 21 establishes statewide transportation policies in six key areas within the Federally-required 20-year planning horizon.
+TranPlan 21 has been an essential component of the continuing statewide planning process that develops and implements MDT policy goals and actions in cooperation with the public and Montana's transportation stakeholders.
+TranPlan 21 established statewide transportation policies in six key areas within the Federally-required 20-year planning horizon.
 These policy areas are: